Low Calorie Flour Alternatives

 Okra Flour (280-300 kcal per 100g):

-Made majorly from soybean pulp, this lightly coarse flour is gluten-free, rich in protein, low-cal, and low-carb!
+Okara flour is made majorly from soybean pulp, this lightly coarse flour is gluten-free, rich in protein, low-cal, and low-carb!
 It’s very absorbent, so it leads to a denser texture while cooking.
 It works as an excellent low-calorie flour alternative for baking cookies, bread, muffins, etc. It’s even famously considered a Japanese superfood!

 -